Analytical Sensors, Surface Chemistry, Array Fabrication, 3D Cell Culture Systems, Molecular Recognition, Protein-DNA interactions, Synthetic Biology

 We are also developing surface chemistries to prepare arrays of membrane proteins.
 The goal of this project is an array in which we can screen and quantify the metabolism of a xenobiotic in the presence of a single CYP450 enzyme, or multiple CYP450s working in concert.

-We are developing three-dimensional constructs to culture cells.
-There is a general consensus that the phenotype and behavior of cells is markedly different in two- and three-dimensional cultures, and we believe an assay that mimics the environment of mammalian cells in a tissue or bacterial cells in a biofilm will provide a more accurate picture of what factors cause cells to become mobile, for example a tumorigenic cell, or dormant, for example a bacterial persister cell.
+We are developing three-dimensional constructs to culture cells that are capable to quantifying the small- and bio-molecules comprising the cellular environment.
+There is a general consensus that the phenotype and behavior of cells is markedly different in two- and three-dimensional cultures, and we believe an assay that mimics the environment of mammalian cells in a tissue or bacterial cells in a biofilm will provide a more accurate picture of what factors cause cells to become mobile, for instance a tumorigenic cell, or dormant, for example a bacterial persister cell.